metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_machine_pool_v1alpha3_manifest.md

 page_title: "k8s_cluster_x_k8s_io_machine_pool_v1alpha3_manifest Data Source - terraform-provider-k8s"
 subcategory: "cluster.x-k8s.io"
 description: |-
-  MachinePool is the Schema for the machinepools API.Deprecated: This type will be removed in one of the next releases.
+  MachinePool is the Schema for the machinepools API.
+Deprecated: This type will be removed in one of the next releases.
 ---

 # k8s_cluster_x_k8s_io_machine_pool_v1alpha3_manifest (Data Source)

-MachinePool is the Schema for the machinepools API.Deprecated: This type will be removed in one of the next releases.
+MachinePool is the Schema for the machinepools API.
+Deprecated: This type will be removed in one of the next releases.

 ## Example Usage